jerng-org/ruthenium/README.md

 This kit addresses the complexities of developing *web applications*.

-## Reference Implementation
+## Reference Kit

-Since the *lingua franca* of the web is ECMAScript, the *reference implementation* is currently being draughted in ECMAScript.
-Since the dominant runtime for ECMAScript is currently NodeJS, the reference implementation is adequately coherent with that.
-Specifically the reference implementation is implemented in the NodeJS runtime on AWS Lambda, because well, currently AWS is the dominant public cloud (and that's how I ended up developing on it).
+Since the *lingua franca* of the web is ECMAScript, the *reference kit* is currently being draughted in ECMAScript.
+Since the dominant runtime for ECMAScript is currently NodeJS, the reference kit is adequately coherent with that.
+Specifically the reference kit is implemented in the NodeJS runtime on AWS Lambda, because well, currently AWS is the dominant public cloud (and that's how I ended up developing on it).